freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-ferris-wheel/part-015.md

 # --description--

+The `@keyframes` at-rule is used to define the flow of a CSS animation.
+Within the `@keyframes` rule, you can create selectors for specific points in the animation sequence, such as `0%` or `25%`, or use `from` and `to` to define the start and end of the sequence.

+`@keyframes` at-rules require a name to be assigned to them, which you use in other rules to reference.
+For example, the `@keyframes freeCodeCamp` rule would be named `freeCodeCamp`.

 Time to start animating.
 Create a `@keyframes` rule named `wheel`.

-TODO: More explain.

 # --hints--